apache/trafficserver/doc/admin-guide/plugins/wasm.en.rst

 ====

 * Currently only the WAMR and WasmEdge runtime is supported.
 We should also support V8 and Wasmtime later.
-* Need to support functionality for retrieving and setting request/response body
 * Need to support L4 lifecycle handler functions

 Limitations